IABTechLab/uid2docs/docs/guides/integration-options-publishers.md

 sidebar_position: 02
 ---

-# Publisher Options
+# Publisher Integration Options

-This page xxxxx
+As a publisher, there are several different ways you can integrate with UID2 to generate identity tokens to be passed into the RTB bid stream.

 <!-- It includes: